mindcrusher11/manypets/README.md

 Run test cases using

 ```
-sbt test
+sbt "testOnly org.manypets.cam.QuantexxaTests -- -z Testing"
 ```

-3 test cases are defined which will display as passed.
+1 test case is defined which will display as passed.

 Scala Docs for this project can be generated using command below in current porject parent directory.